/

 Plans multi-hop research queries, compares

-findings, and generates structured summaries.
+findings, and generates structured summaries via scalable AI infrastructure.

 Business intelligence